Insulin glargine: Biosimilars

-In July 2021, insulin glargine-yfgn (Semglee) was approved for medical use in the United States as the first interchangeable biosimilar of Lantus.
-The FDA granted approval of Semglee to Mylan Pharmaceuticals Inc.

 Patent expiry

-Patent protection for insulin glargine expired in most countries in 2015 and in the U.S.A. is expected to expire on 2027-07-05.
+Patent protection for insulin glargine expired in Europe and the US in 2014.
 Insulin glargine from competitor Eli Lilly became available in most countries during 2015, under the brand names Basaglar (as a follow-on in the US) and Abasaglar (as a biosimilar in the EU).

+Brand names

+Insulin glargine is available under brand names including Basaglar, Lantus, and Toujeo.